ericblade/mws-advanced/docs-src/index.md

 it will handle most all of the behind-the-scenes dirty work involved in creating a functional MWS application, such as throttling API calls.

+As of January 25, 2018, there is a basic throttle handling mechanism.
+This is extremely basic, but when the library receives a Throttling error from the MWS API, it will simply wait the maximum amount of time necessary to have your maximum number of requests in flight again, and then re-try all the failed requests.
+All you need to do is make correct use of async/await and/or Promises. :-)

+This will get improved in the future.

 # Example usage

 ````